-Copyright law protects original works, balancing the creator’s rights with the public’s right to certain uses.
+Copyright law protects original and creative works, balancing the creator’s rights with the public’s right to certain uses.
 Copyright gives the owner the exclusive rights to:

 2. If it is copyrighted, then look for a license.
 If it is licensed, follow the terms of that license or negotiate a new license.

-3. If it is not licensed, then determine whether your use is allowable for classroom instruction (link to instructor page).
+3. If it is not licensed, then determine whether your use is allowable for classroom instruction.

 4. If not covered by any of the previous steps, make a fair use evaluation.